awsdocs/aws-cdk-guide/v2/languages.md

 + Go

 Other JVM and \.NET CLR languages may also be used in theory, but we do not offer official support at this time\.

-**Note**
-This Guide does not currently include instructions or code examples for Go aside from [Working with the AWS CDK in Go](work-with-cdk-go.md)\.

 The AWS CDK is developed in one language, TypeScript\.
 To support the other languages, the AWS CDK utilizes a tool called [https://github.com/aws/jsii](https://github.com/aws/jsii) to generate language bindings\.